Al Rockett

-Al Rockett, born Albert L. Rockett, was a movie producer.
+Albert Louis Rockett (1889–1960) was an American movie producer.
 His 1924 film Abraham Lincoln, produced with his brother Ray Rockett, was a major production.
 It won the Photoplay Medal of Honor for 1924 from Photoplay Magazine, the most prestigious American film award of the time.
 He was born in Vincennes, Indiana, and played piano in a nickelodeon theater for five years.
 He worked for First National Pictures and Fox Film Corporation.

+Biography

+Al Rockett was born in Vincennes, Indiana on September 24, 1889.

+He died in Beverly Hills, California on August 30, 1960, after a long illness.